 An advanced data analyst will typically have a strong statistics education and will use tools like R, SPSS and MathLab.
 They run lots of A/B tests, understand the fundamentals of confidence intervals, significance levels and are able to produce regression models to better understand customer behavior patterns.

+Sound scary?
 Just because you forgot to get an advanced statistics degree at university doesn’t mean you cannot get useful data and insights about what your customers are doing.
-Luckily for you, there are programs like Google Analytics, KISSmetrics and Mixpanel that will help give you rich data without the need for SPSS or MathLab.

 Google Tag Manager makes it easy to implement lots of these tools without having to edit the code of your website.

-2. High reach and brand building is your primary focus, and you have the money to spend on big campaigns.
+- High reach and brand building are your primary focus, and you have the money to spend on big campaigns.